 Scientists are working on CRISPR/Cas9-edited versions of crops like corn, soybeans, canola, rice, and wheat, which is expected to hit the market in 5 to 10 years.
 These plants have traits like drought resistance and higher yield.
 In the world where the population is growing faster than the food supply, this proves to be a boon.
-CRISPR will also help in removing allergens in peanuts, or make food more nutritious by using genes which naturally occur in the plant.
+CRISPR will also help in removing allergens in peanuts or make food more nutritious by using genes that naturally occur in the plant.

 2. CRISPR For Banana

 It might also save the modern banana.
 The Cavendish banana, the only type of banana sold in most grocery stores—because it is grown around the world as a monoculture crop—is on the verge of extinction because of a fungal disease.
-While some researchers are racing to test less-common varieties of bananas to try to find an alternative, a Korean researcher hopes to use CRISPR to snip out the receptor that the fungus uses, so it would no longer have an effect.
+While some researchers are racing to test less-common varieties of bananas to try to find an alternative, a Korean researcher hopes to use CRISPR to snip out the receptor that the fungus uses, so it would no longer affect.

 3. Healthy Livestock

-CRISPR might help to keep the livestock healthier without relying on antibiotics, which are overused in animals and that is leading to antibiotic resistance which kills humans.
-Most antibiotics are very broad-spectrum—when you consume them they wipe out the good guys and the bad guys indiscriminately—CRISPR is opening new doors for programmable antibiotics whereby you could selectively eradicate a pathogenic species.
+CRISPR might help to keep the livestock healthier without relying on antibiotics, which are overused in animals, and that is leading to antibiotic resistance, which kills humans.
+Most antibiotics are very broad-spectrum—when you consume them, they wipe out the good guys and the bad guys indiscriminately—CRISPR is opening new doors for programmable antibiotics whereby you could selectively eradicate a pathogenic species.
 One pig disease costs farmers $600 million a year; researchers have created a gene-edited version of pigs that could not catch the illness.
 Twenty percent of all animals raised for food are lost to disease, which is a massive sustainability problem as well as a cause of animal suffering.